ibivibiv/lm-finetuning/Markdown/Experiments/new/pretraining.md

 -   increasing the factorized embedding size helps more but its still no where close to as good
     -   might be because bottleneck layer params arent shared
     -   not using it is almost as good as gpt2-mediums
+-   compare a gpt2-124 and algpt2 on ~100k iterations?
+-   remove dropout and use different factorized embeddings

 ## notes